-How to Do Craft Paper Painting
+How to Do Faux Painting on Walls

 The faux painting technique demonstrated here involves the use of craft paper to manipulate the wet glaze.
 These finishes are a great alternative to wallpaper and a good choice for large wall spaces.

 Cut craft paper in sheets long enough to cover the whole wall from floor to ceiling.
-Crumple the paper into a ball and spread it out again, the tighter the ball the finer the finished pattern will be on the walls.
-If you want a lot of fine, small lines in the finish, ball the paper tightly, if you want a more open pattern, ball it lightly.
-Plan to do one wall at a time, so you won't have to stop in the middle, prepare all the paper you will need at once and set it aside before beginning with the glaze.
+Crumple the paper into a ball and spread it out again.
+The tighter the ball, the finer the finished pattern will be on the walls.
+If you want a lot of fine, small lines in the finish, ball the paper tightly.
+If you want a more open pattern, ball it lightly.
+Plan to do one wall at a time so you won't have to stop in the middle.
+Prepare all the paper you will need at once and set it aside before beginning with the glaze.

-Roll the Wall
+Roll the Glaze Onto the Wall

 Work on one, manageable section at a time and brush around the corners working out 3 or 4 feet onto the wall.
 Lightly fill a 3|8 nap roller and roll the wall space from ceiling to floor.
 Roll up and down several times to spread the glaze out leaving a thin, even coat.
 Along the leading edge, roll a border of extra thick glaze, about 6 inches wide.
 This will keep the edge wet and make it possible to blend the effect into the next wall section to continue the process.

-Pull Off Some Glaze
+Pull Some Glaze Off with the Paper

 Spread out one sheet of the crumpled paper and lay it over the glaze starting at the ceiling.
 Butt the squared edge of the paper into the ceiling and wall at the corners.
 Let it flow down toward the floor and hold it in place with one hand while using a dry brush to lightly sweep over it, pushing the creases into the wall.
 Work down the wall with the brush, letting the paper fall out and off from the top as you go.
 At the bottom let the paper fall to the floor.

-Start a New Section
+Start a New Section of Wall

 Spread out a new piece of paper and lay it over the glaze, overlapping the first section by a couple of inches.
 Use the same techniques as with the first section to manipulate the glaze and continue the pattern.
 Pay extra attention to the area where the two sections meet to create a smooth transition from one to the other.